There is certainly no shortage of artistic talent in the Windy City!

 With more formality and respect from the local community street art has thrived in Chicago over the last decade.
 Today murals do more than just provide an extraordinary spectacle for our eyes.
 They pay homage to icons, fight for equality, celebrate different heritages, and honor the heroes of society.

-While coronavirus forces restrictions worldwide we have time to walk the streets and admire the many masterpieces in our great city created by both notable artists and up-and-coming talent.
-Here are our favorite, most unique murals in and around Chicago.
+We’ve rounded up the most unique masterpieces in our great city created by both notable artists and up-and-coming talent.
+Here are our favorite street art murals in and around Chicago.

 The Greetings from Chicago mural is without a doubt one of the most recognizable pieces of street art in Illinois.
 Situated in Logan Square, it was the first official on-the-road ‘postcard mural’ by NYC graffiti artist Victor Ving and Ohio-born photographer Lisa Beggs.
 The fantastically talented duo have traveled across 20 states in their 24’ ft RV unveiling over 40 different postcard murals along the way.